Jesse-Alves/Haptic-Feedback-Device/README.md

  - Some important simulations were recorded using ROS bag, i.e., the topics in the simulation.
 It is possible to run this simulation using Plot Juggler.

-### Prerequisites

-All this project was built in ROS2 Humble environment, using ROS2 Control.

 <!-- USAGE EXAMPLES -->
 ## Usage

 1 - Unzip the file in ubuntu system.

 2 - Open the terminal in ubuntu inside of /src directory.

 3 - Run the code below to test.

 `colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release --symlink-install && source install/setup.bash && ros2 launch haptic_bringup haptic.launch.py`